Guglielmo Marconi: Death and posthumous

-While helping to develop microwave technology, Marconi suffered nine heart attacks in the span of three years preceding his death.
-Following the ninth heart attack, he died on 20 July 1937 in Rome at the age of 63.
+The Marchese di Marconi had suffered from heart disease for years before he died in Rome on 20 July 1937, at the age of 63.

 A state funeral was held for him.
 As a tribute, shops on the street where he lived were "Closed for national mourning".
-In addition, at 6 pm the next day, the time designated for the funeral, transmitters around the world observed two minutes of silence in his honour.
+At 6 pm on the following day, the time designated for the funeral, radio transmitters around the world observed two minutes of silence in his honour.
 The British Post Office also sent a message requesting that all broadcasting ships honour Marconi with two minutes of broadcasting silence.

-His remains are housed at the Mausoleum of Guglielmo Marconi in Sasso Marconi, Emilia-Romagna, which assumed that name in his honour in 1938.
+At his own request, Marconi's funeral was held in his native city of Bologna, in the San Petronio Basilica, and his coffin was initially laid to rest in the Certosa cemetery.
+In 1941, his body was exhumed and buried in the Mausoleum of Guglielmo Marconi, built by architect Marcello Piacentini at Villa Griffone in Pontecchio, where Marconi had carried out his first experiments.
+The municipality of Sasso Bolognese and the village of Pontecchio were renamed Sasso Marconi and Pontecchio Marconi in his memory in 1938.

+After Marconi's death, the Italian state began the process of acquiring Villa Griffone and its surrounding park.
+The villa was declared a national monument in 1939 and became the property of the Fondazione Guglielmo Marconi in 1941, the same year in which the mausoleum was completed and inaugurated.
+The Marconi Museum was opened inside Villa Griffone in 1999.

 In 1943, Marconi's steam yacht, Elettra, was commandeered and refitted as a warship by the German Kriegsmarine.
 The following year, she was sunk by the British Royal Air Force on 22 January.
 After the war, the Italian government tried to retrieve the wreckage to rebuild the boat; the wreckage was removed to Italy.
-Eventually, the idea was abandoned, and the wreckage was cut into pieces which were distributed amongst Italian museums.
+Eventually, the idea was abandoned, and the wreckage was cut into pieces which were distributed among Italian museums.

-In 1943, the Supreme Court of the United States handed down a decision on Marconi's radio patents restoring some of the prior patents of Oliver Lodge, John Stone Stone, and Nikola Tesla.
-The decision was not about Marconi's original radio patents, and the court declared that their decision had no bearing on Marconi's claim as the first to achieve radio transmission, just that since Marconi's claim to certain patents was questionable; he could not claim infringement on those same patents.
-There are claims the high court was trying to nullify a World War I claim against the United States government by the Marconi Company via simply restoring the non-Marconi prior patent.
+1943 United States Supreme Court patent decision

+On 21 June 1943, in Marconi Wireless Telegraph Co. of America v.
+United States, the Supreme Court of the United States reviewed a Court of Claims case brought by the Marconi Wireless Telegraph Company of America against the United States government for the alleged use of wireless patents during World War I. The case involved four patents: two issued to Marconi, including U.S. Patent No. 763,772 and reissue No. 11,913, one issued to Oliver Lodge, and one issued to John Ambrose Fleming.

+The Court held that broad claims in Marconi Patent No. 763,772 were invalid because they had been anticipated by John Stone Stone.
+The ruling concerned the patent claims before the Court and did not invalidate Marconi's earlier patent for radio transmission.